How we do marketing and comms at dxw

-It’s over 3 months now since I joined dxw digital.
+It’s over 3 months now since I joined dxw.
 Having spent a lot of that time encouraging my colleagues to blog more, it’s about time that I did.

 A bit about me